Keep the conversation going

 - Encourage them to seek tutoring and academic support before they need it.
 What’s their most difficult class?
 What tutoring options are available?
 Have they met with their adviser recently?

-- Establish an emergency contact (such as a friend or roommate) for family members to call in case of emergency.
+- Develop personal safety plan.
+Establish an emergency contact (such as a friend or roommate) for family members to call in case of emergency.

 - Talk about transportation safety.
 Do they know how to use public transportation?
 Do they feel safe walking or bicycling on campus?